What is Magnetic Resonance Imaging (MRI)?

 Upon Check In

-We suggest you wear comfortable clothing without metal snaps or zippers.
+If possible, wear comfortable clothing without metal.
 You may be asked to change into a hospital gown for the exam.